proc7ts/supply/README.md

 # Predefined Supply Implementations

-## `neverSupply()`

-Builds a never-supply instance.

-Returns a supply instance that is already cut off without any particular reason.

 ## `alwaysSupply()`

-Builds an always-supply instance.
+Returns an always-supply instance that can not be cut off.

 The `cutOff()` method of the returned supply does nothing.

+## `neverSupply()`

+Returns never-supply instance, that is already cut off without any particular reason.

+## `supplyWhile(promise: Promise)`

-Returns a supply instance that can not be cut off.
+Creates supply that will be cut off upon give `promise` fulfillment.

+If the given `promise` resolves, the supply will be completed {@link Supply.done successfully} with resolved value.

+If the given `promise` rejects, the supply will be terminated {@link SupplyIn.fail faultily} with rejection reason.

 ## `timedSupply(timeout: number, { createReason: (timeout: number) => unknown })`

-Creates a supply, that is automatically cut off after specified `timeout`.
+Creates supply, that is automatically cut off after specified `timeout`.

 Optional `createReason` function creates a custom reason why the supply cut off after timeout.
 A timeout error used as reason when omitted.